gacela-project/gacela-project.com/content/docs/gacela-php.md

 };
 ```

-In the example above, whenever `OneInterface::class` is found then `ConcreteClass2::class` will be resolved.
+In the example above, whenever `OneInterface::class` is found then `UpdatedConcrete::class` will be resolved.